Why is it essential to wash your Locks properly?

 ❌ Using shampoos that are too rich or creamy

-❌ Using a classic shampoo full of sulfates
+❌ Using a regular shampoo full of sulfates

-Step 1: Prepare your locs well before washing
+Step 1: Properly prepare your Locks before washing

-- Gently separate the locs with your fingers
+- Gently separate the Locks with your fingers

 - Remove visible lint